Finn M. W. Caspersen: Death and aftermath

-Finn Caspersen died on September 7, 2009 in the Shelter Harbor community of Westerly, Rhode Island, from an apparent gunshot wound to the head.
+Caspersen died on September 7, 2009, in the Shelter Harbor community of Westerly, Rhode Island, from an apparent gunshot wound to the head.
 The cause of death was ruled a suicide.
 A blued-steel .38-calibre, five-shot Smith & Wesson revolver belonging to Caspersen was found near his body.
 According to law enforcement sources investigating the suicide, Caspersen left a note stating that he "was tired, diminished and in constant pain, and that he did not want to be a burden to his loving family".

 Caspersen had been battling kidney cancer before his death, and reportedly pursued regular chemotherapy treatment.
 Several sources described his health as deteriorating and the cancer severe.
 Others indicated that his medical condition led to depression, describing an uncertainty that left him "sort of horrified about his medical outcome".
-Bernard Davidoff, an internist from New Jersey apparently familiar with Caspersen's medical care, advised police that Caspersen "suffered from severe depression and was taking antidepressant meds, heart meds, liver meds, kidney meds and diabetes meds".
-It was also reported that medical issues and chemotherapy treatments "had severely hobbled him in recent years".
+Bernard Davidoff, an internist from New Jersey apparently familiar with Caspersen's medical care, advised police that Caspersen "suffered from severe depression and was taking antidepressant medications, heart, liver, kidney, and diabetes medications".
+It was also reported that medical problems and chemotherapy treatments "had severely hobbled him in recent years".

 A memorial service held on September 15, 2009, at St. Peter's Episcopal Church in Morristown, New Jersey, was attended by 900 friends and relatives.
 Caspersen was eulogized by former New Jersey governor and Drew University president Thomas Kean.

 In the weeks after his death, reports emerged that Caspersen had listed his Westerly, Rhode Island, home for sale for $10.9 million, was facing financial and legal difficulties.
 Caspersen had begun to step back from various philanthropic efforts and institutional boards at Harvard, Peddie, and the Hodson Trust.
 Eight days after his death in 2009, a New York Times article cited an anonymous source, to report that Caspersen was being investigated by the Internal Revenue Service and was suspected of owing as much as $100 million in back taxes and fines, and facing possible imprisonment.
 The New York Times article reported that Caspersen was caught up in a broader federal investigation into tax havens and offshore bank accounts used by wealthy Americans to avoid paying taxes in Switzerland and Liechtenstein.
 It was reported that his name was turned over to federal investigators by Swiss banking giant UBS earlier in the year, and in connection to Liechtenstein Global Trust (LGT), a private bank controlled by Liechtenstein's royal family.

 In 2015 an attorney for Caspersen's estate stated Caspersen's tax returns for 2005-2008 had been audited, in an investigation that did not conclude until 2013.
 The attorney, Denis Conlon, said the net result of the four-year audit was a $7,000 refund from the government for overpayment in one year, $14,000 of additional tax due for another year (in which Caspersen had over $2.7 million of income), no refunds or additional taxes dues for the other two years, and no fines or penalties imposed for alleged offshore accounts or other conduct.